GuyBaele/SpreadGL/README.md

 ### SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
 1. Process the single tree file using the command below.
 This step works in the same way as the RABV example.
-Please take notice of the "--format" argument: It is optional as the default format is GeoJSON.
-However, if you want to inspect the output in a table, you should use "csv" in this argument.
-For this example, we apparently need tabular data for further data wrangling.
+As we need tabular data for further data wrangling, do not forget to add the argument of "--format csv".
 ```
 spread --tree B.1.1.7_England.single.tree --time 2021-01-12 --location coordinates --format csv
 ```